Traveling during the holidays can be a pricey proposition, but with a little forethought—and some insider tips—you can fly for free this season.

 One caveat: If you are booking travel on JetBlue or Southwest, watch for airfare sales at any time because award ticket prices are based upon the ticket cost.
 So when fares are cheap (as is the case when you book early), the cost in miles or points will be equally cheap.
 Southwest doesn’t charge change or cancellation fees, so no worries if your plans change.

-It’s not just with airlines, either.
-Hotels in popular urban destinations are controlling the room inventory that gets allotted to point redemptions.
+Hotels in popular urban destinations also control the room inventory that gets allotted to point redemptions.
 For example, the new London House Chicago, part of the growing Curio Collection by Hilton, is seeing huge interest in its riverfront location for the holidays (the rooftop bar and lounge will be a shoe-in come New Year’s).

 “Downtown Chicago is great during the holiday season and since opening in late May, we continue to see an uptick in reservations,” says general manager Jermaine Anderson.
 “Travelers are looking ahead to secure rooms a few months in advance.”